 How did you manage to stay strong emotionally without knowing what will happen next?

 Many things came to my mind when I’m alone locked up in this 10×10 feet hotel room.
 I’m not a person who likes to be idle in one place.
 I like to keep moving and especially when I’m traveling.
-I’m constantly hopping from place to place, exploring new places, beaches, and meeting new people.
+I’m constantly hopping from place to place, exploring new places, and beaches, and meeting new people.
 So much new every day and this was like a sudden brake.
 Forcing me to go back to the same routine of a corporate job when I desperately needed a nice break from work and wanted to travel around this year.

-I was hoping, India would open soon but lockdown went on and on.
+I was hoping, India would open soon but the lockdown went on and on.
 At times, I questioned, will I ever go home?
 What if I didn’t for this entire year?
 How will I manage living here and what would I do?
 I was ready to even take up some work if Manila offered me.
 Difficult it seemed.

 I had no clue when I’ll go back to India.
 Every day, all I hear is the news from all over the world with the number of deaths and positive cases.
 It was scary.
 A thought of “what if I get infected” crossed my mind too.
 The thought of it was so scary because I don’t know anyone who can come help me in times like these.
 I don’t even know whom I should call for medical help, etc.

 When I watched the news every day, I was shocked and felt the pain to see thousands of Indian migrant workers walking back home with no means of transport due to the lockdown, trying to reach their loved ones.
-Many of them dying from starvation, exhaustion, road and rail accidents, police brutality and no medical care, etc. I stopped complaining about my situation when compared to them.
+Many of them died from starvation, exhaustion, road and rail accidents, police brutality and no medical care, etc. I stopped complaining about my situation when compared to theirs.

 Were your friends and family worried about you?
 How did you keep in touch with them?

 Yes, they were very worried.
 Especially since I was traveling and the chances of me getting infected were high.
-My siblings from India called me on WhatsApp video call.
+My siblings from India called me on a WhatsApp video call.
 And friends through social media.
 Thank god the Internet was available.

 Did you have enough money on you?
 If not, how did you have your friends and family send money to you?